-(3) $\Rightarrow$ (1): Since $R \cong M_n(D)$ , R is semisimple.
+- $(3) \Rightarrow (1)$: Since $R \cong M_n(D)$, R is semisimple.
 Hence R is left pure-semisimple.
-Then the result follows directly from Lemma 2.12.
+Then the result follows directly from Lemma 2.12. - Remark 3.5.

-Remark 3.5.
 The equivalence between (1) and (3) can be obtained without using Fact 2.18.
-The proof of (1) implies (3) can be done as (2) implies (3) but there is no need to use Fact 2.18 as by assumption the class is $\lambda$ -categorical in all $\lambda > |R| + \aleph_0$ .
+The proof of (1) implies (3) can be done as (2) implies (3) but there is no need to use Fact 2.18 as by assumption the class is λ -categorical in all $\lambda > \operatorname{card}(R) + \aleph_0$.

 Remark 3.6.
 If there is an infinite left R-module which is not locally pure-injective, then the class of locally pure-injective modules is not first-order axiomatizable.
-The assertion follows from the fact that M is an elementary substructure of PE(M) for every M by [Sab70].
-An example of such a ring is Z [Zim02, 2.10].
-Therefore, the equivalence between (1) and (2) of Theorem 3.4 is an instance of Shelah's Categoricity Conjecture which does not follow from Morley's Categoricity Theorem.
+The assertion follows from the fact that M is an elementary substructure of PE(M) for every module M by [Sab70].
+An example of such a ring is \mathbb{Z} [Zim02, 2.10].
+Therefore, the equivalence between (1) and (2) of Theorem 3.4 is an instance of Shelah's Categoricity Conjecture which does not follow from

+Morley's Categoricity Theorem or Shelah's generalization.
 Moreover, the result does not follow directly from any of the positive results known for AECs.

 Remark 3.7.
-A natural question to ask is if the categoricity threshold can be lowered to $|R| + \aleph_0$ in the above theorem.
+A natural question to ask is if the categoricity threshold can be lowered to card(R)+ \aleph_0 in the above theorem.